top of page

 About Me.

 My name is Jade Crimson Rose Da Costa (they/she) and I'm a sociologist, community organizer, creative writer, and educator across Central Southern Ontario.
 I'm currently employed as a Banting Postdoctoral Fellow at the University of Guelph, in affiliation with Re•Vision: The Centre for Art and Social Justice and The Department of Family Relations and Applied Nutrition.
-My research, organizing, art, and teaching all converge on topics of race and ethnicity; decolonization and intersectionality; qualitative, digital, and arts-based methods; collective memory and pedagogy; critical health studies; and social movements.
+My research, organizing, art, and teaching all converge on topics of race and ethnicity; social justice movements; decolonization and intersectionality; qualitative and digital methods; critical and engaged pedagogy; and critical social theory.

-I am also the founder and Editor-in-Chief of New Sociology: Journal of Critical Praxis, a graduate journal conceived by and for non-white, im/migrant, low-income, queer, trans, disabled, and/or woman-identified students, activists, organizers, and creatives, as well as the curator of Erotic Pedagogy, an online resource designed to help PK-12 educators decolonialize sexual education lesson plans, funded by SOGI UBC.
-Beyond academia, I am a cofounder and now executive director of The People's Pantry, a food justice mutual aid group formed in response to COVID-19 that feeds families from Tkaronto to the Haldimand Tract.
-I am also the founder of Paper Roads, a traveling library for folx living around the southwest border of the Greater Toronto-Hamilton Area (GTHA).
+Organizing wise, I am the founder and Editor-in-Chief of New Sociology: Journal of Critical Praxis, a social justice journal conceived by and for racialized, Indigenous, queer, trans, disabled, and/or woman-identified students, activists, organizers, and creatives, Additionally, I am the curator of Erotic Pedagogy, an online resource designed to help PK-12 educators decolonize their sexual education lesson plans, funded by SOGI UBC.
+Beyond academia, I am the cofounder and now director of The People's Pantry, a food justice mutual aid group formed in response to COVID-19 that feeds families from Tkaronto to the Haldimand Tract, as well as the founder of Paper Roads, a traveling library for families living at and around the southwest border of the Greater Toronto-Hamilton Area (GTHA).

 Education